Outline your Pitch and Demo Video

 - Response to user research and evidence for why this app will be used by your target audience

-The rubric that your submission will be judged on is included here - the pitch video is an essential part of the competition.
+The rubric that your submission will be judged on is included here - the pitch video and demo is an essential part of the competition.
 You've put so much effort into your project, now let people know why they should love your work as much as you do!

 Activity: Find Inspiration